Protected

 Fig 02 Early exploration (v1): old footer (left) vs. split footer at two sizes across seven states.
 The Blaze button is still present here.

-These early explorations still included Blaze in the footer.
-We later found that out of 76.7 billion post impressions in Q1 2025, only 1,922 Blaze campaigns were created on someone else’s post.
-The data made the call easy: we moved Blaze to the post overflow menu, freeing up space and making the footer layout fully predictable.
+These early explorations still included Blaze (the flame icon, our way for anyone to promote posts) in the footer.
+We later found that despite 76.7 billion post impressions in Q1 2025, only 1,922 Blaze campaigns were created on someone else’s post.
+Knowing this, we felt comfortable moving Blaze to the post’s overflow menu.

 The dashboard with split engagement counts